0xAtrotos/violarisgeorge.github.io/resources.md

 ## Resources

 Link digest curated for your reading pleasure.
-I study all resources I share, if you're up for a discussion please [contact me](mailto:violarisgeorge@gmail.com).
+I collect the links and documents below as a database of things I have learnt or things I might need to refer to in the future.
+For suggestions, dead links or just to have a discussion, please [contact me](mailto:violarisgeorge@gmail.com).

 ### Interesting findings
 - [How to make a mint: The cryptography of anonymous electronic cash](nsamint.html) - (NSA document)